 Amanda Flanagan (Headteacher)

-Sarah-Jane Cannings (Vice-Chair)
+Sarah-Jane Cannings (Chair)

 I have 2 children at The Manor School and have been a Governor since June 2016, and became Vice Chair in July 2017!
 Apart from being a mum and a Governor, I am a School Business Manager at another Primary School in South Gloucestershire, which I feel helps me in my role as Parent Governor as I understand the day to day running of a school.
 I have also taken on the role of Health and Safety Governor.
 The main reason I applied for the role was to support the development of the school over the next few years and to make sure that all the children have the best education they possibly can and to make them ready for the big, wide world as fully rounded individuals.
 It is a challenging but very rewarding role and I have really enjoyed my time spent in school.
 It is lovely to observe the children in the school environment and witness their passion for learning.

-Clare Aris (Parent Governor)
+Clare Aris (Parent Governor and vice-Chair)

 I’m fairly new to the role of Governor, but have been involved with the school for over 9 years.
 I currently have 2 children in the school, a son in yr 5 and daughter in yr 3, my eldest son left the Manor 3 years ago and is thriving at his secondary school.